Radio Autoencoder

 5. RADE V1 currently requires a modern Desktop or Laptop CPU.
 When fully ported to C, subsequent versions will require a machine with better than 1 GHz clock speed and several Gbytes of memory (e.g. cell phone or modern Raspberry Pi).
 It will not run on micro-controllers or very small machines such as the stm32.

-6. Our primary platform for the FreeDV-GUI 2.0.0 RADE V1 Beta is Windows.
+6. Our primary platform for the FreeDV-GUI 2.0.0 RADE V1 Beta is Windows 10 and later.
+We will not be supporting RADE on earlier Windows versions.
 Linux end users are encouraged to manually build from the command line, but we can offer only limited support.
 We will not be supporting RADE V1 on every Linux distribution, and furthermore, we will not be supporting packaging RADE V1 for any Linux distribution.

 7. Unfortunately RADE will not run on the SM1000 or ezDV adapter devices – they just don’t have the CPU or memory.
 We are exploring alternatives for adapter devices, but our priority is core RADE algorithm development first.